lviffy/BlockOPs/SYSTEM_PRD.md

 ## 1. Executive Summary

-**N8NRollUP** is a no-code platform that enables users to build, deploy, and interact with AI-powered blockchain agents on the N8NRollUP testnet.
+**BlockOps** is a no-code platform that enables users to build, deploy, and interact with AI-powered blockchain agents on the BlockOps testnet.
 Users can create sophisticated blockchain automation workflows through a visual drag-and-drop interface without writing any code.

 ### Key Value Propositions
 - **No-Code Solution**: Build blockchain agents visually